calumjackson/techblog/tech_blog/content/what_do_I_think/research_visa.md

   * This will likely also require building product overviews and understanding how customers want to take push payments forward, including understanding what their acquirer platforms help enable and how the features Visa Direct provides can help move them towards new opportunities.
   * This could be a useful place for value chain mapping to show how the landscape will change for companies as they start to embrace push payments.
   * Will need to help acquirers understand the changing nature of payments and how the model will affect their business - for example if an acquirer only settles a merchant on a daily basis, there is a increased risk associated where effectively the scheme deductions are liable.
+  * Building the initial designs of how acquirers will interact with their specific technology landscape.